SharePoint/sp-dev-docs/docs/transform/modernize-branding.md

 ## Detect sites that use master pages or alternate CSS

 The recommended approach to find out which sites use a custom master page or use the alternate CSS option is to run the [SharePoint "Modern" user interface experience scanner](https://github.com/SharePoint/PnP-Tools/tree/master/Solutions/SharePoint.UIExperience.Scanner).
-This tool performs a deep analysis of all the sites in your tenant and create reports that give you details on sites that still have incompatible master pages or alternate CSS settings.
+This tool performs a deep analysis of all the sites in your tenant and creates reports that give you details about sites that still have incompatible master pages or alternate CSS settings.
 Based on the scanner output, you can remediate these sites.

+### Revert back to the default configuration

 Following is a PnP PowerShell script that shows how to revert back to the default configuration: